kayceesrk/kayceesrk.github.io/_posts/2026-05-07-data-race-freedom-in-oxcaml.md

 ## Hello, OxCaml

-A note on the editor before we start: type-on-hover is broken in this OxCaml build of x-ocaml — moving the cursor over an identifier won't pop up a type tooltip the way it does in a typical Merlin setup.
-Each cell still echoes the inferred type signature on the line below the phrase after you Run it, and that's where you should look to read the modes the compiler inferred.
-The hover regression seems to involve the +ox merlin-lib's interaction with the worker bundle and is on the list to track down.

 A quick sanity check that your browser really is running an OxCaml toplevel.
 The `@ local` annotation is OxCaml-only syntax; on a stock OCaml parser it wouldn't even parse.